cjgammon/SnapSVG-Animator/README.md

 This is a Custom Platform Plugin for Flash CC exporting animated content to SVG using the Snap.svg javascript library to render content.

-The plugin is an early stage proof of concept.
-Currently to test the project directly from flash, the .fla must live at localhost on your server.

-Example FLA and output included.
+This is an early stage **proof of concept**.

 ##Install
-Simply open the SnapPlatform.zxp file found in the EclipseProject folder.
+Open the SnapPlatform.zxp file found in the SampleCreateJSPlatform/EclipseProject directory.
 This should launch Adobe Extensions Manager.
 Follow instructions to install the plugin.
-Copy Runtime js directory into same directory as published project to load libraries necessary to run.
+Copy Runtime/js directory into project directory to load libraries necessary to run (see example).
+Testing from flash is currently hard-coded to open localhost/[project-name].html so fla and published files will need to live in localhost on your local server to test from flash.
+Published output will be in same directory as fla.

 More detailed instructions can be found here: https://helpx.adobe.com/flash/using/custom-platform-support.html